microsoft/jacdac/services/barcodereader.md

     }

 Raised when a bar code is detected and decoded.
 If the reader detects multiple codes, it will issue multiple events.
+In case of numeric barcodes, the `data` field should contain the ASCII (which is the same as UTF8 in that case) representation of the number.